 Barker is from Tla-o-qui-aht Nation in Tofino, "I maintain connections and we spend time with family on the west coast."

 Carpentry and building is the right choice of jobs and careers.
 "We're working anywhere from 8 to 12 hours a day.
 The Red Seal means everything to me.
-Ever since I was in high school I wanted to attain this designation." and being on job sites since his teenage years, he learned from the experienced hands that, "You're not a carpenter until you have the Red Seal."
+Ever since I was in high school I wanted to attain this designation." and being on job sites since his teenage years, he learned from the experienced hands that, "Having a Red Seal makes you a next-level carpenter."